DillyzThe1/DillyzRoleApi-Rewritten/docs/DillyzUtil.md

 - `Assembly` assembly >> Your current assembly for texture loading.
 Pass `System.Reference.Assembly.GetExecutingAssembly()`.
 - `string` spritePath >> The path of your asset.
 Set the image as an Embedded Resource and boot up the game whilst checking the console.

-Returns a Sprite of the path provided.
-If no sprite is found, it returns null.
+Returns a `Sprite` of the path provided.
+If no `Sprite` is found, it returns null.

 ## AddRpcCall
 Arguments: